 QGIS has the ability to display each raster layer at varying transparency levels.
 Use the transparency slider to indicate to what extent the underlying layers (if any) should be visible though the current raster layer.
-The transparency can also be set using the transparency slider in the layer context menu which is accessible by right-clicking on the layer in the legend.

 QGIS can restrict the data displayed to only show cells whose values are within a given number of standard deviations of the mean for the layer.
 This is useful when you have one or two cells with abnormally high values in a raster grid that are having a negative impact on the rendering of the raster.
 This option is only available for pseudocolor images.